theamazins17/theamazins17/README.md

 Hello and my name is David.<br>

-I am a Information Technology graduate, specializing in Network and Information Security, at NJIT.
+I am an Information Technology graduate, specializing in Network and Information Security, at NJIT.
 I am a co-founder of the university's cybersecurity club, [NICC](https://njiticc.com/)(NJIT Information and Cybersecurity Club).<br>

 This GitHub is to show the different projects that I have done:<br>
 - Coding Semester homework and project assignments